Shippable/docs/sources/deploy/deployment-notifications.md

   - name: app_deploy_job
     type: deploy
     on_start:
-      - NOTIFY: app_deploy_notification
+      - NOTIFY: app_deploy_notification   # set to name of notification resource created in step 2
     on_success:
-      - NOTIFY: app_deploy_notification
+      - NOTIFY: app_deploy_notification   # set to name of notification resource created in step 2
     on_failure:
-      - NOTIFY: app_deploy_notification
+      - NOTIFY: app_deploy_notification   # set to name of notification resource created in step 2
     on_cancel:
-      - NOTIFY: app_deploy_notification
+      - NOTIFY: app_deploy_notification   # set to name of notification resource created in step 2
     always:
-      - NOTIFY: app_deploy_notification
+      - NOTIFY: app_deploy_notification   # set to name of notification resource created in step 2
     steps:
       - IN: deploy_manifest
       - IN: deploy_cluster